postfinance/kubelet-csr-approver/README.md

 ### parameters

-The most important parameters (configurable through environment variables) that need to be changed are:
+The most important parameters (configurable through either flags or environment variables) are:

-* `PROVIDER_REGEX` lets you decide which hostnames can be approved or not\
+* `--provider-regex` or `PROVIDER_REGEX` lets you decide which hostnames can be approved or not\
   e.g. if all your nodes follow a naming convention (say `node-randomstr1234.int.company.ch`), your regex could look like `^node-\w*\.int\.company\.ch$`
-* `MAX_EXPIRATION_SEC` permits to specify the maximum `expirationSeconds` the kubelet can ask for.\
+* `--max-expiration-sec` or `MAX_EXPIRATION_SEC` permits to specify the maximum `expirationSeconds` the kubelet can ask for.\
-  Per default it is hardcoded to a maximum of 367 days, and changing this environment permits to reduce this value
+  Per default it is hardcoded to a maximum of 367 days, and can be reduced with this parameter.

 It is important to understand that the node DNS name needs to be resolvable for the `kubelet-csr-approver` to work properly.
 If this is an issue